 The CSU Regional Archives Collection, which spans over 4500 linear metres, is managed as five distinct parts to reflect our main collecting areas.
 These collections have varying accession conditions, so it is important to contact us before making arrangements to visit.

-We are the designated regional repository of State Records NSW in the Riverina and Murray areas.
+We are the designated regional repository of the State Archives and Records Authority of NSW in the Riverina and Murray areas.
 This role permits us to collect, house and make available the archives of state government agencies in this region.
-More information on state archives can be found at State Records NSW.
+More information on state archives can be found at State Archives NSW.

 Our Regional Records Collection is comprised of private, non-government archives of historical interest created within our collecting region by businesses, professionals, community organisations, and individuals.